ranjan-p/EDA/EDA_BCS/README.md

 ![images.jpeg](BCS_Images/U2.PNG)

 ![images.jpeg](BCS_Images/U3.PNG)

+We used the __TNM Classification of Malignant Tumors (TNM)__ to create a categorical variable for the count of __Axillary Nodes__ detected in a patient. __TNM__ is a globally recognised standard for classifying the extent of spread of cancer.
+It is a classification system of the anatomical extent of tumor cancers.
+It has gained wide international acceptance for many solid tumor cancers, but is not applicable to leukaemia and tumors of the central nervous system.
+Most common tumors have their own TNM classification.

+__T__ describes the size of the original (primary) tumor and whether it has invaded nearby tissue, __N__ describes nearby (regional) lymph nodes that are involved, __M__ describes distant metastasis (spread of cancer from one part of the body to another).

+__N0__ - Axillary and other nearby lymph nodes do not have cancer or only have isolated tumor cells (individual cancer cells), when looked at under a microscope.
+__N1__ - Micrometastases (very small clusters of cancer) OR 1–3 axillary lymph nodes have cancer AND/OR Internal mammary nodes have cancer or micrometastases (very small clusters of cancer cells) found on sentinel node biopsy
+__N2__ - 4–9 axillary lymph nodes have cancer OR Internal mammary nodes have cancer, but axillary lymph nodes do not have cancer.
+__N3__ - 10 or more axillary lymph nodes have cancer OR Infraclavicular (under the clavicle) nodes have cancer OR Internal mammary nodes have cancer plus 1 or more axillary lymph nodes have cancer OR 4 or more axillary lymph nodes have cancer plus internal mammary nodes have cancer or micrometastases found on sentinel node biopsy OR Supraclavicular (above the clavicle) nodes have cancer.

 The sample population consists of only Adults (25 - 64 years) & Senior Citizens (65 years or more).
 Adults count is 84% (258), while the Seniors are 16% (48).